10 Best Life Insurance Companies in Texas

 Key Terms

-As a dynamic southern powerhouse, Texas boasts a population of 28.7 million, ranking as the second-most populous state in the U.S. The urban allure of Houston, with 2.3 million residents, and Austin, the vibrant capital nearing a million, underscores its appeal.
+As a dynamic southern powerhouse, Texas boasts a population of 28.7 million, ranking it as the second-most populous state in the U.S. The urban allure of Houston, with its 2.3 million residents, and Austin, the vibrant capital nearing a million, underscores its appeal.
 Bordered by Oklahoma, Arkansas, Louisiana, and New Mexico, Texas offers a rich tapestry of cultural and geographic diversity.

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in Texas is approximately 76.5 years which is lower than the national average life expectancy, which is currently around 79.05 years in the United States.
-Over the past few years, the leading causes of death in Texas have been heart disease, cancer, and homicide.
-The homicide rate for Texans is about 7.6 homicides per 100,000 inhabitants, which is close to the national average of 7.5.
+Over the past few years, the leading causes of death in Texas have been cancer, heart disease, and homicide.
+The homicide rate for Texans is about 7.6 homicides per 100,000 residents, which is close to the national average of 7.5.

 Show Me Life Insurance Companies